Dr-Khalilov/brain_acad_camp/README.md

-## This is list lesson with some tasks from Brain Academy
+## This is list lessons with some tasks from Brain Academy

 ## Installation